Get E-Book

 -> Node reads into stream

-Node stream backpressure, covered in Chapter 3, sits above those buffers.
+Node stream backpressure sits above those buffers.
 The stream has its own queue and highWaterMark.
 The kernel has send and receive buffers.
 TCP has a receive window.
-These are separate signals that can influence one another.
+These signals live at separate layers, but they affect one another.

 const server = net.createServer(socket => {